June 06 @ SAT : Architecture for the Body

 • Aluminum foil (1 roll)

-• glue, hot glue gun, scissors, string, staplers, tape
+• scissors, glue, hot glue gun, scissors, string, wire, tape

 • (optional) A mirror if possible, alternately turn on screen camera so kids can see their outfits